Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Conclusion

 \section{Conclusion}

-We propose an approach to enhance GNN performance on less-homophilic graphs by restructuring the graph to maximize its homophily.
+We propose an approach to enhance GNN performance on less-homophilic graphs by restructuring the graph to maximize homophily.
 Our method is inspired and closely related to Spectral Clustering (SC).
 It extends SC beyond the leading eigenvalues and learns the frequencies that are best suited to cluster a graph.
 To achieve this, we use rectangular spectral filters expressed in the Neumann series to slice the graph spectrum into chunks that umbrellas small ranges of frequency.
-We also proposed a new homophily metric that is density-aware and is a better homophily indicator for the quality of graph restructuring.
+We also proposed a new homophily metric that is density-aware, and robust to label imbalance, hence a better homophily indicator for the purpose of graph restructuring.
 There are many promising extensions of this work, such as using it to guard against over-smoothing and adversarial attacks, by monitoring changes in homophily and adopting tactics to maintain it.
+We hereby leave these as future work.